Fitness

 Woman smiling surrounded by Antarctic scenery

 You will be passing through either Chile or Argentina en route to Antarctica.
-Aside from Covid-19, there are no compulsory vaccinations for Chile or Argentina at the current time but requirements are subject to change, so it is best to check with your local doctor.
+There are no compulsory vaccinations for Chile or Argentina at the current time, but requirements are subject to change, so it is best to check with your local doctor.
 For more information check the Centers for Disease Control and Prevention website.

 Make sure your immunisation is up to date for: